syncfusion-content/maui-docs/MAUI/Cartesian-Charts/DataLabels.md

 ![DataLabel context in MAUI Chart](DataLabel_images/maui_chart_data_label_context.png)

-## Template
+## LabelTemplate

-The [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1) provides support to customize the appearance of the datalabel by using the [LabelTemplate]() property.
+The [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html) provides support to customize the appearance of the datalabel by using the [LabelTemplate]() property.

 {% tabs %}